Prepared by AECOM on behalf of the applicant Belfast City Council

 How often do you use locality on average?

 Question 1 asked respondents to indicate how often they use the proposed development’s locality.
-As shown in Figure 2-1, “Once a week” was the most popular response at 37.8%, followed by “everyday/nearly everyday” at 29.5% and “monthly” at 24.1%.
-“Very rarely” and “Never” received much lower levels of response at 8.2% and 0.9% respectively.
+As shown in Figure 2-1, “Once a week” was the most popular response at 37.8 per cent, followed by “every day/nearly every day” at 29.5 per cent and “monthly” at 24.1 per cent.
+“Very rarely” and “Never” received much lower levels of response at 8.2 per cent and 0.9 per cent respectively.

 Figure 2-1: Question 1 Response Summary

 If you visit this area, what way do you usually travel?

 Question 2 asked respondents how they usually travel to the area.
 Figure 2-2 shows that the majority of respondents (71.1 per cent) “walk/run” to the area.
 A smaller proportion (24.2 per cent) visit the area by “cycle”, whilst 0.6 per cent visit the site “wheeling” using a wheelchair or other mobility aid.

 If the greenway connection were to be built between Lagan Lands East and Belvoir Forest Park, are you more or less likely to use it for:

 Question 3 asked respondents to rank how likely they were to us the proposed connection for commuting, cycling and recreational use.
 From the results 252 respondents stated that they were likely to use the greenway for recreational usage, with commuting being the least popular, with 103 respondents stating they don’t believe they would use it for commuting purposes.

 If the greenway connection were to be built, how often would you use the route?